 The next step is to run (or ask the vendor to run) the face recognition software and to obtain the confidence scores between all the image pairs in the dataset.
 Once this is ready, you can plot an ROC curve to make sure that the number of correctly recognized loyal customers (TAR) at FAR=10−5 meets your business goals.

 Modern airports serve tens of millions of passengers annually, which means some 300,000 people pass their ID controls every day.
 Automating this access control might save a lot of money for the airport.
 (On the other hand, the cost of letting a trespasser in is also very high, and the airport management would like to keep the risk of this outcome as low as possible.)
-A FAR of 10^-7 might seem reasonable in this case.
+An FAR of 10^-7 might seem reasonable in this case.
 This will result in allowing 10 trespassers on average per year.
-Assuming FRR=0.1 at this point, which corresponds to NtechLab’s results on the NIST visa images dataset at this FAR, this will result in a 10x decrease in manual ID-checking.
+Assuming FRR=0.1 at this point, which corresponds to NtechLab’s results on the visa images dataset at this FAR, this will result in a 10x decrease in manual ID-checking.

-This dictates a need for a dataset of 10-7 images.
+This dictates a need for a dataset of 10−7 images.
 Unfortunately, collecting and labeling a dataset of this size is costly and may give rise to privacy issues.
-This might make such a project a too much of a long-term investment for some organizations.
+This might make such a project too much of a long-term investment for some organizations.
 In these cases, it makes sense to cooperate with law enforcement or other government agencies in order to obtain a dataset for testing.
-You might study the NIST FRVT report, which has visa images as one of its testing datasets.
+You might study the FRVT report, which has visa images as one of its testing datasets.
 Airport management should choose a vendor based on the evaluation of this dataset and the passenger flow in the given airport.

 Targeted Email Marketing

 So far we’ve seen examples where low FARs were of primary concern, but there’s more to the story.
 Imagine an advertisement in a shopping mall that’s been equipped with a video camera.
-The mall has a loyalty program and would like to recognize customers who stopped by the advertisement, sending them targeted emails with deals and personal offers based on what caught their eye.
+The mall has a loyalty program and would like to recognize customers who stopped by the advertisement, sending them targeted emails with deals and personalized offers based on what caught their eye.

 Let’s say the cost of maintaining this system is $ 10 per day, and 1,000 customers stop by each day.
 The marketing department estimates that one such targeted email will net $ 0.0105.
 We would like to hit as many target customers as possible without bothering the others too much.
 In order for the advertisement to pay off, the target accuracy should be equal to the cost of the stand divided by the multiple of passersby and email value.
 For our example, accuracy = 10 / (1000 * 0.0105) = 95%.
 One can obtain the dataset similar to the «Retail shop» example, measure the accuracy as described in the «Identification» section, and based upon the result, decide whether the tested software will be able to meet the business goals.

-TESTING ON A TOO SMALL DATASET
+TESTING ON AN INSUFFICIENT DATASET

 USING ONLY ONE THRESHOLD FOR TESTING

 Sometimes people test face recognition software at one fixed threshold value (often the default) and only consider one type of error.
-This is not the way to go, since default threshold values vary between vendors using different FARs or TARs.
+This is not the way to go since default threshold values vary between vendors using different FARs or TARs.
 One must always consider both metrics for a set threshold value.

 COMPARING RESULTS ON DIFFERENT DATASETS

-Datasets differ widely in terms of size, quality and complexity, so face recognition software results are not comparable between datasets.
+Datasets differ widely in terms of size, quality and complexity, so human face recognition software results are not comparable between datasets.
 It’s easy to reject an otherwise superior algorithm just because it was tested on a more challenging dataset than its competitors.